 Monitor the migration process and, when successful, click Continue.

-Likewise, after the successful edge migration, connectivity to the same VM is now routed via the new T0 (10.0.61.12) and T1 (100.64.152.1 = T0-T1 internal transit network) gateways.
+After successful edge migration, connectivity to the same VM is now routed via the new T0 (10.0.61.12) and T1 (100.64.152.1 = T0-T1 internal transit network) gateways.

-Lastly, note dynamic routing for both of the NSX-V ESGs drops.
-The below screenshot shows BGP peering for ESG-01 (10.0.61.11) drops, and ESG-02 (10.0.61.13)’s OSPF neighbourship is removed, leaving T0-GW-02 as the only OSPF neighbour.
+Lastly, note dynamic routing for both of the NSX-V ESGs drops as the Migration Coordinator has powered them down.
+The below screenshot shows BGP peering for ESG-01 (10.0.61.11) drops, and ESG-02 (10.0.61.13)’s OSPF neighbourship is removed, leaving T0-GW-01 (10.0.61.12) as the only BGP neighbour (172.16.10.1 is my spine router) and T0-GW-02 (10.0.61.14) as the only OSPF neighbour.

 Host Migration